Skip to Content

 Advantages of Independent Shore Excursions

-So, what are the main advantages of looking beyond the cruise line’s options when exploring shore excursion?
-You can often find better value and more flexibility as to content.
-Shore excursions that you plan independently usually involve smaller groups with more comfortable modes of transportation at a cheaper price.
+Shore excursions you plan independently usually involve smaller groups with more comfortable modes of transportation at a cheaper price.
 And, you control more of the schedule.
 This can be ideal for families traveling with children.

 Our most recent success taking the independent route was a cruise that visited several ports in India.
-After some extensive comparative shopping, we made arrangements with one tour operator who provided fantastic arrangements for each of 3 Indian ports.
-We saved about $1,000 for our party of 7.
-Plus, all arrangements consisted of private tours with our own private air-conditioned transportation (a 15-seater mini-bus) and a local English-speaking guide.
+After extensive comparative shopping, we arranged with one tour operator who provided fantastic arrangements for each of the 3 Indian ports.

 Related Post: How Our Family Saved Awesome Money On Our India Shore Excursions